kjs29/nback/README.md

     - Number of questions (Low, Med, High)
         > Low : #N * 2
         >
-        > For example, if #N = 4 then there will be 8 arbitrary numbers show.
+        > For example, if #N = 4 then there will be 8 arbitrary numbers.
         >
         > Med : #N * 4
         >